Pilot Grant Program

 Funds may be requested to conduct (a) necessary preliminary methodological work for optimizing adaptive interventions, or (b) necessary preliminary translational work and pilot testing for optimizing adaptive interventions for reducing the burden of SUD and/or HIV.
 The proposed work is expected to involve significant collaboration between the applicant and one or more d3c researchers, and to show promise of leading to larger-scale funded projects in the future.

-Funds can be used for salary support; support of research assistants; travel for research-related meetings and conferences; data collection support (e.g., programing, participant incentives); and/or computing equipment, software, and supplies directly related to the proposed research.
+Funds can be used for salary support; support of research assistants; travel for research-related meetings and conferences; data collection support (e.g., programming, participant incentives); and/or computing equipment, software, and supplies directly related to the proposed research.
 Examples of appropriate activities include methods development with simulation studies, preliminary data analysis, and pilot data collection.

 Duration and Amount